Quotations and Allusions in

 the worship of the life-force

 “Worship” in a loose and informal sense.
-“Life force” was a term that got currency in its French form – élan vital – through the writings of French philosopher Émile Bergson (1859-1941).
-It was popularized in England by the prolific writer and dramatist Bernard Shaw (1856-1950).
+“Life force” was a term of which the original French form – élan vital – got currency through the writings of French philosopher Émile Bergson (1859-1941).
+In England it was popularized by the prolific writer and dramatist Bernard Shaw (1856-1950).
 Lewis may have been thinking also of the English novelist D. H. Lawrence (1885-1930), whose novels glorify the beauty of nature and instinct, especially the sexual impulse.

 [11/4, note] a Minister of Education